 To purchase tickets in the station, there are Korean and English signs which guide customers to the ticket office.
 You can also purchase tickets from self service machines which are usually located nearby the ticket office.

 Foreign visitors who will be riding the train frequently in Korea should consider the Korail Pass.
 This is a great option for tourists who want to travel a lot around Korea in a short period of time.
-You can find more information about this and purchase the pass on Korail’s website.
+You can find more information about this and purchase the pass on Korail’s website here.

 Like any country, it can be difficult to book tickets to travel during national holidays in Korea.
 This includes Seollal (Lunar New Year, usually around the end of January), Chuseok (late September-early October), Christmas Day, and New Year’s Day.
 Especially during Seollal and Chuseok, many Korean people will travel to visit their families.
 This means tickets will be booked up very quickly, so I would recommend visiting the train station directly or calling the customer service to clarify the date from which you can purchase tickets.

-What to Expect on the Train
+What to Expect on a Train in Korea

 So you have your train ticket and you are ready to travel!
 Here are some final tips and bits of advice to have a great train journey in Korea.